 For semi-gloss, high-gloss, and catalyzed lacquer, use medium-grit sandpaper (150-grit).
 The 150-grit sandpaper will remove the glossy finish from the lacquer.
 After sanding with medium-grit sandpaper, even out grain with fine-grit sandpaper.

 If you don’t remove the glossy finish of lacquer, the paint won’t stick.
 The glossy finish is moisture-resistant and won’t let any liquid, including paint, stick or penetrate the surface.
 So, it’s best to remove or abrade the top layer to make paint adhesion easier.

 For the ordinary and flat lacquer finish, sand with ultra fine-grit sandpaper to scuff the finish.
 Scuffing helps to improve the paint adhesion, but it’s not necessary.
 Since the finish doesn’t have a glossy top coat, the paint can stick.

 3. Remove Dust

-You can vacuum (with a portable vacuum) or brush off (with a soft brush) the dust grain from the surface.
+To remove dust, use a vacuum (with a portable vacuum) or brush off (with a soft brush) the dust grain from the surface.
 After, wipe down the surface with a clean rag.
 Don’t use a cloth with loose threads or wool as the wood can poke out loose threads.

 4. Apply Two Coats of Primer

-5. Apply Up To 3 Coats of Paint
+5. Apply 3 Coats of Paint

 6. Seal The Paint (Optional)